Introduction to Receive Site Support

 Receive Site students, who are enrolled in courses for credit, will have full access through the wireless broadband network to the online interactive educational content and other resources that are available on the World Wide Web.
 A Receive Site institution will be able to incorporate the educational content retrieved from the network into its formal curricula for Science, Mathematics, English, Literature, Art, Music, and Social Studies, according to its needs.

-Receive Sites will also be able to use the free wireless Internet service to obtain online cultural enrichment materials for students, to access professional development resources for faculty, and to provide access to administrative traffic for staff.
+Receive Sites will also be able to utilize the free wireless Internet service to obtain online cultural enrichment materials for students, to access professional development resources for faculty, and to provide access to administrative traffic for staff.

 Support for Receive Sites